 Has anyone ever filled out a perfect bracket?

-Has anyone ever filled out a perfect March Madness bracket?

-There are some people who may fill out their brackets in pencils and then change their picks.
-Then there are those who lock in their picks online or in pen and await the outcomes of the NCAA tournament.

-There is no documentation or evidence that suggests someone has ever filled out a perfect NCAA tournament bracket.
+The short answer: No. No person has ever been able to prove that he or she filled out a perfect NCAA tournament "March Madness" bracket.

 One of the closest people to accomplish the feat was a 17-year-old boy named Alex Hermann who predicted every game correctly until the Sweet 16 round.
 Then things started to unravel.
 Whether his near-perfect start was actually valid is an open question, according to Deadspin.